yeuchi/RunYasso800/README.md

 5. April 14, 2020: available on Google Play.\
    a.
 About Dialog with factory reset.\
    b.
 Refactored SplitDetailDialogFragment viewModel / databinding.
-6. April 16, 2020: available on Google Play.\
+6. April 16, 2020: submitted for Google approval.\
    a.
-Fixed: Steps for sprint are sometimes registered as jog.
+Fixed: Steps for sprint are sometimes registered as jog.\
    b.
-Fixed: Jog before Sprint order for menu.
+Fixed: Jog before Sprint order for menu.\
    c.
 Fixed: Sprint's 'meet-goal' unit in milli-seconds, not seconds.

 # References